 This Form 20-F contains forward-looking statements that involve risks and uncertainties.
 The statements contained in this Form 20-F that are not purely historical are forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including, without limitation, statements regarding the Company's expectations, beliefs, intentions, goals, plans, investments or strategies regarding the future and any assumptions underlying any of the foregoing.
-Forward-looking statements include, among other, statements in (i) "Item 4 - Information on the Company" regarding the Company's belief as to increased acceptance of Internet technologies, expansion of connectivity services, acceleration of the use of networks, increasing demands on enterprise security systems, the impact of the Company's relationship with technology partners on its sales goals, the contribution of the Company's network security products to the Company's future revenue and the development of future products and (ii) "Item 5 - Operating and Financial Review and Prospects" regarding, among other things, charges that may be taken in connection with the acquisition of Zone Labs future amounts and sources of revenue, ongoing relationships with current and future end-user customers and distributors, future costs and expenses, and adequacy of capital resources.
+Forward-looking statements include, among others, statements in (i) "Item 4 - Information on the Company" regarding the Company's belief as to increased acceptance of Internet technologies, expansion of connectivity services, acceleration of the use of networks, increasing demands on enterprise security systems, the impact of the Company's relationship with technology partners on its sales goals, the contribution of the Company's Internet security products to the Company's future revenue and the development of future products and (ii) "Item 5 - Operating and Financial Review and Prospects" regarding, among other things, future amounts and sources of revenue, ongoing relationships with current and future end-user customers and distributors, future costs and expenses, and adequacy of capital resources.
 Forward-looking statements involve risks and uncertainties, as well as assumptions that, if they never materialize or prove incorrect, could cause the Company's actual results to differ materially from such results discussed in these statements.
-Many of these risks and uncertainties are described in the risk factors set forth below in this section and elsewhere in this Form 20-F. All forward-looking statements included in this document are based on information available to the Company on the date hereof, and the Company assumes no obligation to update any such forward-looking statements.
+Many of these risks and uncertainties are described in the risk factors set forth below in this section and elsewhere in this Form 20-F. forward-looking statements included in this document are based on information available to the Company on the date hereof, and the Company assumes no obligation to update any such forward-looking statements.